Exit Polls Show Parties Aligned with President Radev Leading Bulgarian Election

 Key Facts

-- Bulgaria is conducting its eighth parliamentary election in five years.
+- Bulgaria held its eighth parliamentary election in five years amid ongoing political deadlock.

 What Happened